Religious & Cultural

 Purification and the 50-Day Mourning Period

 Shinto funeral traditions do not end with the cremation.
-In fact, the most intense period of ritual occurs in the 50 days following the death.
+Interestingly, the most intense period of ritual occurs in the 50 days following the death.

 1. Cremation: Despite historical preferences for Shinto burial, modern Japan's land scarcity means 99.9% of people are cremated.
 The ashes are then typically placed in a family grave.